Previous Events

 Renowned human rights attorney and professor Michael Tigar discussed his professional experiences in the human rights realm and answered student questions about pursuing social justice-oriented careers.

-72. Our first lunchtime bullet talk series of the year, where students discussed their field work experiences and research projects over pizza.
+84. For the first lunchtime bullet talk series of 2020, students discussed their field work experiences and research projects over pizza.

 • Jonas Robitscher Professor of Law, Emory University